Winding Through: Crowd Navigation via Topological Invariance: Evaluation

-\tabref{tab:results} contains the performance of all policies across all scenarios and worlds. \figref{fig:safety-plots} depicts the differences between the T-MPC and V-MPC variants in the form of $\%$ improvement over the world baseline (i.e., ORCA or CADRL) in terms of Safety. \figref{fig:scatterplots-H3} highlights the performance of T-MPC compared to CADRL and ORCA in terms of $\%$ Safety improvement over each world's baseline.
+\textbf{H1}. \figref{fig:safety-plots} depicts the differences between the T-MPC and V-MPC variants in the form of $\%$ improvement over the world baseline (i.e., ORCA or CADRL) in terms of Safety.
+We see that V-MPC and T-MPC exhibit safer performance when rolling out CADRL or ORCA policies across scenarios in the two simulated worlds.
+Thus, H1 was supported.

-\textbf{H1} was supported.
-As we see in~\figref{fig:safety-plots}, informed rollouts (i.e., ORCA or CADRL), tend to enable a MPC (V-MPC or T-MPC) to perform better in terms of Safety, and in most cases to a statistically significant extent, regardless of scenario or world (Mann–Whitney U test).

-\textbf{H2} was supported.
-In an ORCA world (\figref{fig:safety-orca}), T-MPC statistically significantly outperforms V-MPC with identical rollouts in terms of Safety (Mann–Whitney test).
-The result is more pronounced when using informed rollouts, i.e., CADRL or ORCA.
-In a CADRL world (\figref{fig:safety-orca}), we see the same pattern, with even more pronounced differences.
+\textbf{H2}.
+In~\figref{fig:safety-plots}, we see that for identical rollouts, T-MPC is significantly safer than V-MPC across scenarios in the two simulated worlds.
+Thus, H2 was also supported.

-\textbf{H3} was supported.
-As shown in~\tabref{tab:results}, T-MPC variants with informed rollouts tend to perform best in terms of Safety to a statistically significant extent across almost all scenarios and worlds. \figref{fig:scatterplots-H3} gives a deeper insight of this result: we see that in each world, the best performing T-MPC variant contributes a significantly higher Safety improvement compared to its baselines.
-Crucially, this result is even more pronounced in challenging scenarios with 4 or 5 humans.
+\textbf{H3}.
+In the simulated worlds, T-MPC variants with CADRL and ORCA rollouts generally perform best in terms of Safety (see~\tabref{tab:results}). \figref{fig:scatterplots-H3} gives a deeper insight containing raw datapoints of comparing T-MPC and CADRL/ORCA: in each world, the best performing T-MPC is the safest.
+This is even more pronounced in challenging scenarios with 4 or 5 humans.
+Crucially, as shown in~\figref{fig:real_world-plots}, these trends transfer to the real world; T-MPC-CADRL is safer than CADRL while exhibiting similar efficiency.
+Thus, we find that H3 was supported.

-In terms of efficiency, we see (\tabref{tab:results}) that ORCA and CADRL tend to dominate, with the exception of the 5-humans scenario in a CADRL world, in which T-MPC-CV does best while maintaining a good Safety level.
-In fact, we see that T-MPC-CV often performs comparably to CADRL; see for example the 3-humans scenario in the ORCA world, or the 4-humans scenario in the ORCA and CADRL worlds.